apostrophecms/apostrophe-documentation/tutorials/core-concepts/02-editable-content-on-pages/02-custom-widgets.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-Here we use `data.widget` where you would normally expect `data.page`.
-This allows us to access areas nested inside the widget.
+Here you use `data.widget` where you would normally expect `data.page`.
+This allows access to areas nested inside the widget.

 > Notice that nesting areas and singletons inside the templates of other widgets is allowed.
 You can use this feature to create widgets that give users flexible control over page layout, for instance a "two column" widget with two `apos.area` calls.

-Now, in our default page template, let's create an area that allows a series of drawers to be created:
+Now, in your default page template, let's create an area that allows a series of drawers to be created:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/apostrophe-pages/views/default.html" %}